-Looking for tips to deal with a reluctant reader?
+Looking for tips to help your reluctant reader?

 You are not alone!